Build & Run GEOS on desktop

 make -j48 install

-Note: There may be an error that occurs when building GEOS on macOS that refers to ./src/Shared/@GMAO_Shared/LANL_Shared/CICE4/bld/makdep.c
+Note: There may be an error that occurs when building GEOS on macOS that refers to ./src/Shared/@GMAO_Shared/LANL_Shared/CICE4/bld/makdep.c.
+This error points out that the main routine in makdep.c is missing a type.
+Simply put int in front of main to resolve this problem (ex: int main).

 - Use Homebrew to get the